Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 }
 ```

-If we want to skip the property `$id` from lazy-loading, we might want to tell that to
+If we want to skip the property `$id` from lazy-loading, we might want to tell that to the `LazyLoadingGhostFactory`.
+Here is
-the `LazyLoadingGhostFactory`.
-Here is a longer example, with a more near-real-world
+a longer example, with a more real-world scenario:
-scenario:

 ```php
 namespace MyApp;